zer0cache/matic-docs/docs/develop/ethereum-polygon/plasma/eth.md

 ### 2. confirm-withdraw.js

-User can call **_startExitWithBurntTokens_** function of **_erc20Predicate_** contract.
-This function should burn the tokens.
-Polygon Plasma client exposes **_withdrawConfirm_** method to make this call.
+Users can call the `startExitWithBurntTokens()` function of `erc20Predicate` contract.
+Polygon Plasma client exposes the `withdrawConfirm()` method to make this call.
 This function can be called only after the checkpoint is included in the main chain.
-The checkpoint inclusion can be tracked by following this [guide](/docs/develop/ethereum-polygon/plasma/deposit-withdraw-event-plasma#checkpoint-events).
+The checkpoint inclusion can be tracked by following this [guide](/docs/develop/ethereum-polygon/plasma/deposit-withdraw-event-plasma.md#checkpoint-events).

 ```js